worthinternetsystems/bootstrap-typescript/README.md

     yarn

-and build on this as the repository evolves.
+and add to this README as the repository evolves.

+If it's a public repository add a LICENSE file, e.g. BSD

+    curl $RAW_URI/LICENSE -sSO